 - Frequency control

-Air Innovations has designed semiconductor temperature control systems and humidity control units for all of these specialty requirements in both production and test environments.
+We have designed semiconductor temperature control systems and humidity control units for all of these special requirements in both production and test environments.
 Contact us for more information about our capabilities with temperature and humidity control system solutions for semiconductors.